When the World First Went Digital

 The idea behind Whirlwind was to create a general-purpose computer that could control other machines and processes.
 In short, to apply automation technology widely where ever possible and to further discover ever more possibilities to automate. …Even elevators.

 Forrester’s team of bright boys spent all of 1947 designing the computer on paper; the next year, 1948, the team transformed their blueprints into a computing machine (using over 2500 square feet of floor space in an old laundry building).
 In 1949, they switched on their creation, which then ran continuously for a decade until 1959.

 The more advanced version of Whirlwind, the SAGE computer, ran continuously until 1984, with a remarkable uptime of over 95 percent.

 Join the stream

-Please join us in early 2019 for the first 30-minute episode of Bright Boys: The Podcast.
+Please join us in the fall of 2020 for the first 30-minute podcast episode of The Untold Story of Everything Digital.
 We’re sure that you’ll enjoy it and come back for more in the 8-episode series.

 *In 1956, Forrester accepted the offer of a professorship in the newly-formed MIT Sloan School of Management.
 In short order, the disruptor was at it again, this time inventing System Dynamics: “a methodology and mathematical modeling technique to frame, understand, and improve complex issues in industrial processes.”